 Left to right: Brother Jonathan Neitz holding the Chainmail Armor Attendance Apron with Bro.
 Will Proper and center behind apron, Bro.
 Gary Watson.
 Quinebuag won this month's attendance member apron. so many members in attendance that we beat our rival lodge The Rose of Sharon Lodge located at the Overlook senior living facility.
 They came out on a minibus full of brethren and the Quinebuag Masonic Lodge members still beat their attendance, all in honor of our fallen Brother Mike Sgariglia.
 This is why the apron means so much to the Quinebuag Masonic Lodge.
-If you would like more information about this great fraternity of freemasonry visit our Web www.massfreemasonry.org, site. and read about this great organization and to find a lodge nearest you.
+If you would like more information about this great fraternity of freemasonry visit our Web www.massfreemasonry.org, and read about this great organization and to find a lodge nearest you.
 Bay Path alumna goes from LPN to RN CHARLTON - Kell- role in managing HBO.
 (Hyperbaric oxygen therapy) Safety Director at the Wound Care Center at UMass Memorial Health Harrington at 10 N. Main St., Charlton.
 Gauvin is certified in wound care, serving as a Certification is the mark of distinction for a specialty.
-WCC by the Wound online education platform with content approved by RN and LPN/LVN Nurs-She demonstrated dedicaagement and achieved According to the patients."
-She provides wound care education to patients and their families, operates HBO chambers for treatment of non-healing wounds, oversees monthly HBO safety drills and ensure staff members are up to date on their quarterly supervision of HBO dives, and ensure safe operation through weekly maintenance of HBO chambers.
-Hyperbaric oxygen therapy involves exposing the body to 100 percent oxygen at higher pressures than what one nationals and earning a normally experiences. bronze medal.
-Wounds need oxygen to heal correctly.
-Exposing has been ten years since I a wound to 100% oxygen graduated from the pracat higher pressures can, tical nursing program,"
+WCC by the Wound online education platform with content approved by RN and LPN/LVN Nurs-She demonstrated dedicaagement and achieved According to patients."
+Gauvin plays a key She provides wound care education to patients and their families, operates HBO chambers for treatment of non-healing wounds, oversees monthly HBO safety drills and ensure staff members are up to date on their quarterly supervision of HBO dives, and ensure safe operation through weekly maintenance of HBO chambers.
+Hyperbaric oxygen therapy involves exposing the body to 100 percent oxygen at higher pressures than what one nationals and earning a normally Wounds need oxygen to heal correctly.
+Exposing has been ten years since I a wound to 100% oxygen graduated from the pracat higher pressures can, tical nursing program," healing process.
+Gauvin is an alumna of awarded the Academic Class Valedictorian.
+Excellence Award, and competed in SkillsUSA sigamond